Pedro-HTS/Profile_card/readme.md

 Simple profile card using html and css

-code from codelab or codegirl
+code codelab, codegirl or codenepal.